 - shredded cabbage mix

-Place all the ingredients in an instant pot or crock pot.
+- Place all the ingredients except for tortillas and cabbage mix in an instant pot or crock pot.
 For the instant pot, seal the top and push the vent to closed.
-Press "manual" and put 10 minutes on the clock.
+Press "manual" or "pressure cook" and put 8 minutes on the clock.
 The pot will build pressure before your minute countdown begins.

-Once finished, allowed the pot to release pressure naturally by waiting another 15 minutes.
+- Once finished, allowed the pot to release pressure naturally by waiting another 15 minutes.
 Then turn the vent to open to release any excess steam (watch your hands during this step as the steam will be hot).
-Shred the chicken in the pot using two forks.
+Shred the chicken in the pot using two forks or a stand mixer.

-If I have extra time I like to reduce the sauce.
+- If I have extra time I like to reduce the sauce.
 To do this, remove the instant pot cover, shred your chicken, and press the "saute" button.
 Everything should come to a simmer.
 Continue to simmer until the sauce is reduced by half.
-Stir in the vinegar just before serving.

-For the crock pot (which I think has a little more flavor), place all the ingredients in your crock pot and cook on low for 5 hours or high for about 2-2.5 hours.
+- For the slow cooker which I think has a little more flavor), place all the ingredients in your slow cooker and cook on low for 5 hours or high for about 2-2.5 hours.
 Shred the chicken once finished and add vinegar.
 Place inside warmed tortillas and top with shredded cabbage and salsa.

 Hi, I’m curious about what Tortilla’s you use, or if you make your own?
 Most store bought ones I can get (in Australia) are fairly high in salt.